appscode/blog/content/post/gke-redis/index.md

 sample-redis-pods   ClusterIP   None         <none>        6379/TCP   7m52s

 ```
-Here, we have to use the service `sample-redis` and secret `sample-redis-auth` to connect with the database, and we are going to use `PASSWORD` to authenticate and insert the sample data.
+Now, we are going to use `PASSWORD` to authenticate and insert some sample data.
 At first, let’s export the `PASSWORD` as environment variables to make further commands re-usable.

 ```bash